liorp/liorp.github.io/_pages/resume.md

 ### 2016 – 2017 Chief Digital Officer at Bar Ilan University’s Students’ Association

 I was in charge of the new website and IT of Bar Ilan University’s Students’ Association.
+I developed a new system for dispersing gifts using PHP.

-### 2012 – 2016 Developing Apps
+### From 2012 – Developing apps, contributing to open source projects

+- Several open source projects that I contributed to include splunk_handler, tendo and boardgame.io.
+- Several open source projects that I created include eager_cache, react-dvd-player-animation, pysteg, cmprsr, and milan.
 - Doryt is a third-party app I made.
 It helps the students of Bar Ilan University to know their grades and test schedule, among other academic matters.
 - Ohel-Shem is an app I made for my high school, as part of my role on the website team.
 It helps the students to know their timetable and test schedule, among other academic matters.
 - Evade is a game I made, in which the main objective is to dodge shapes.
-  During the summer of 2012, I developed my first app for iOS- TaleMe.
+- During the summer of 2012, I developed my first app for iOS- TaleMe.
 This game is an implementation of social storytelling for iOS.

 ## EDUCATION

 ### 2017 – 2023 Bar Ilan University

-M.Sc. degree in Mathematics (Excellence Program), Cum Laude
+M.Sc. degree in Mathematics (Excellence Program, with thesis, Cum Laude

 ### 2014 – 2017 Bar Ilan University